 Allow Indeterminate Flow

 When performing an upstream, downstream, or isolation trace, flow direction for the subnetwork is determined first, then features and objects upstream or downstream to the starting points are returned.
 In some cases, a specific flow direction cannot be determined, such as scenarios with loops.
-In cases such as this, the flow is known as indeterminate.
+In cases such as this, the flow is defined as indeterminate.
 By default, features and objects with indeterminate flow are included in the trace results and the Allow Indeterminate Flow parameter is checked.
 If this option is unchecked, these network features with indeterminate flow stop traversability and are not included in the trace results.
 This parameter is only honored when running an upstream, downstream, or isolation trace.

 Allow Indeterminate Flow